-Note: there is a GUI in XPS for compiling all the required simulation libraries; however, I was unable to get it to work.
+Note: there is a GUI in XPS under the Simulation mene for compiling all the required simulation libraries as well.

 Details on generating simulations libraries are provided in Section 6 - Simulating Your Design of the Synthesis and Simulation Design Guide, accessible in the from the Software Manuals section of the ISE documentation; and in Section 3 - Simulation Model Generator (Simgen) of the Embedded System Tools Reference Manual, accessible in the from the Software Manuals section of the EDK documentation.